Anthony Bamford: Personal life

 Bamford owns mansions in several countries; in England, they include Daylesford House and Wootton Lodge.
 In 2004 Bamford bought Sloane House in Chelsea, London from oil trader Ely Calil for £45 million.
 Although he was linked to offshore tax havens in the Panama Papers through sole ownership of Casper Ltd., his spokesman said the company was inactive for its entire existence before being dissolved in 2012.

 Bamford is married to Carole Whitt and they have 3 children, Joseph "Jo" Cyril Edward, George, and Alice.
 Jo Bamford is also a businessman who founded a green hydrogen investment fund after working at the family company.
 In 2019 Jo purchased Northern Irish company Wrightbus, which manufactures buses, including London's double-deckers.

 Bamford is close to King Charles III as well as former prime ministers Tony Blair, David Cameron and Boris Johnson.
 He provided Daylesford House for Johnson's wedding party in July 2022, along with £23,853 towards costs.

 With his wife, Bamford was invited to ride in the King's procession at Royal Ascot 2023.

 Tax investigation

 In 2023, HM Revenue and Customs (HMRC) launched a probe into "alleged aggressive tax avoidance measures" by Bamford and his brother Mark.
 The inquiry concerns shares held offshore in Bermudan family trusts.

 Ghislaine Maxwell connection

 In February 2025, US Attorney General Pam Bondi released files relating to convicted British sex trafficker Ghislaine Maxwell.
 Bamford and his wife were listed on the fourth page of Maxwell's contact book.

 Car collection

 Bamford is a prolific car collector with an interest in rare vintage Ferraris.
-His car collection is valued in excess of £260 million and includes:
+His car collection includes: